-This report presents the latest findings of the on-going and systematic BirdLife Cyprus surveillance programme on illegal bird trapping, relating to the spring 2018 season, while also providing a concise overview of the current situation regarding this issue on the island.
+This report presents the latest findings of the on-going and systematic BirdLife Cyprus surveillance programme on illegal bird trapping, relating to the spring 2019 season.
 This report is targeted mainly at top decision makers and politicians, with the aim of informing, raising awareness and generating momentum for more effective action to tackle this chronic and persistent ecological problem.

-Illegal bird trapping activity with the use of mist nets and limesticks was limited during spring 2018, as shown by the survey data from the systematic surveillance programme of BirdLife Cyprus.
-The overall spring trapping pattern in recent years has shown a significant decrease in illegal bird trapping activity levels compared to the past - 2018 recorded the lowest levels of spring bird trapping activity with mist nets, with a decrease of 99% compared to spring 2007.
-With these recorded trapping levels, it is estimated that for spring 2018 just over 7,000 birds could have been killed within the survey area based on BirdLife Cyprus' field data.
+Illegal bird trapping with the use of mist nets was not detected during spring 2019, as shown by the survey data from the systematic surveillance programme of BirdLife Cyprus as no mistnetting activity was recorded at all.
+The overall spring trapping pattern in recent years has shown a significant decrease in illegal bird trapping activity levels compared to the past - 2019 recorded the lowest levels of spring bird trapping activity with mist nets, as for the first time since 2007 the levels of detected trapping were at zero.
+With these low levels of trapping, it is estimated that less than 1000 birds could have been killed across the whole of the island in spring 2019.

 These very low levels of spring bird trapping in Cyprus, an important stopover along the Africa-Eurasia migratory flyway, will have resulted in thousands of birds travelling more safely to their breeding sites, a key element in the preservation of any migratory species.
 However, BirdLife Cyprus would like to emphasize that spring trapping cannot be taken as a reliable barometer of the overall trapping situation in Cyprus - autumn is the main trapping period in Cyprus.
-BirdLife Cyprus will remain cautious until the autumn 2018, which will provide a far better picture of the overall trapping situation in Cyprus.
-The analysis of the survey data was undertaken using the TRIM programme.).
+The analysis of the survey data was undertaken using the TRIM programme.

-The low enforcement action for spring 2018 by all 3 competent authorities (Game and Fauna Service, Cyprus Police APU and SBA Police APU) is also indicative of the low trapping activity for this season.
-However, BirdLife would like to stress that spring trapping problem is still present and sufficient enforcement resources should be allocated and maintained by both the Cyprus Republic and the SBA Administration, before it can be claimed that the spring trapping problem in Cyprus has been solved.
+As would be expected, the low spring trapping levels are reflected in low enforcement action, regarding mistnets, for spring 2019 by all 3 competent authorities (Game and Fauna Service, Cyprus Police APU and SBA Police APU).
+However, BirdLife would like to stress that trapping with limesticks is still taking place and competent authorities must continue relevant enforcement action in spring.

-All the running costs for the field work (fuel), as well as all the volunteer costs were covered by NABU (BirdLife in Germany), while the RSPB (BirdLife in UK) covered salaries.
+All the running costs for the field work, as well as all the volunteer costs were covered by NABU (BirdLife in Germany), while the RSPB (BirdLife in UK) covered salaries.